 - To increase the number of eligible small business concerns exploring significant new trade opportunities

 STEP is a cost reimbursement grant.
-Recipients may receive up to $10,000 for various eligible international business activities.
+Recipients may receive up to $10,000 for various eligible international business activities for the award year.
+Average awards are between $2,000 – $3,000.
 All grant awards require a 25 percent cash match by the grant recipient.

 STEP funds can be used for the following three options:

 Option #1 – Attend a State-Led Trade Show

 - Life Sciences: MEDICA Trade Fair (Düsseldorf, Germany) – Nov.
 18 – 21, 2019

 - Outdoor Products and Recreation: ISPO Munich (Munich, Germany) – Jan.
 26 – 29, 2020

 - Aerospace and Defense: Singapore Airshow (Singapore) – Feb.
 11 – 16, 2020

 - Composites: JEC World 2020 (Paris, France) – March 3 – 5, 2020